5 Tips to Prevent Shopping Cart Abandonment on Shopify

 Here’s how you can use exit-intent popups in your crusade against cart abandonment on Shopify.

-First, install a popup app like Getsitecontrol.
+First, install an app that lets you create exit-intent popups, like Getsitecontrol.
 I know I’m biased, but we are backed up by hundreds of six and seven-figure stores that have used our tool to lower their cart abandonment rates.
-Better yet, Getsitecontrol has a 14-day free trial, so you have nothing to lose by testing it.

 The installation process will only take a few minutes as it requires no coding experience.
 After installing it, check out our gallery of exit-intent popups and pick a template you like.